 - All efforts will be made to remove possibilities for small groups to interact, in order to maintain the social distancing rules.

-- 5 safe-management volunteers max, including an AGC (in red shirt) and safety management officers (SMOs) (in yellow shirts/vests).
-AGCs and SMOs should stay 3 meters from everyone on the pitch.
+- 1 or more safety management officers (SMOs), including an AGC (in red top) and/or safety management officers (SMOs) (in yellow tops).
+AGCs/SMOs should stay 3 meters from everyone on the pitch.
 Each pitch (even if 2 zones) is allowed up to 5 AGCs/SMOs total.